 Female participants must be 18 years old before the start of the program.

-If you are in good physical shape, able to comfortably walk 10 kilometers every day, and you finish reading these pages wishing that you were here, you have not reached the maximum age requirement yet.
+If you are in good physical shape, able to walk comfortably 10 kilometers every day, and you finish reading these pages wishing that you were here, you have not reached the maximum age requirement yet.

 You will need good English language skills to be able to participate in programs that last longer than one week.
 We don't expect you to be fully fluent, but you have to have enough knowledge to be able to understand the instructions that need to be followed and to be able to communicate clearly via radio with your colleagues, rangers, or with emergency services.